view7677/java-interview-questions/pages/Spring.md

 <bean id="manager" class="com.dept.Manager" />
 ```

-constructor: In this case, Spring container looks for byType attribute
+4. **constructor**: In this case, Spring container looks for byType attribute
 in constructor argument.
 It tries to find the bean with exact name.
 If
 it finds more than one bean of same name, it throws fatal exception.
 This case is similar to byType case.

 E.g. In following example “constructor” mode is used for
 autowiring.